Frequently Asked Questions

 How many wedding invitations should I order?

 You may have set a limit on the number of people that you wish to invite to the wedding and reception.
 We recommend that you order a few spare wedding invitations to allow for mistakes, to invite replacement guests if anyone cannot attend your wedding and to keep as souvenirs.
-Remember, if you need to order more wedding invitations later, they will be charged as a new order, with a minimum quantity of 20.
+Remember, if you need to order more wedding invitations later, they will be charged as a new order.

 What wording should I choose for my wedding invitations?